-- 5. Applicants utilized at least two (2) of the following activities to actively engage community stakeholders in proposal development:

-- Design charrettes

-- □ Community-based participatory research

-- Participatory budgeting

-- Convened advisory body or shared decisionmaking body

-- Established website and/or social media

-- Community benefits agreements

-- Additional activities to provide community stakeholders an opportunity to influence the TCC Proposal development

-- 6. Applicants propose to utilize at least four (4) of the following activities to actively engagement community stakeholders during implementation of TCC Plan:

-- Public workshops/meetings

-- Door-to-door canvassing

-- House meetings

-- □ Established website and/or social media

-- Conduct surveys

-- Conduct focus groups

-- Sub-contract with community-based organizations to conduct outreach

-- Allocate staff positions focused on community engagement - Advisory body or shared decision-making body - Additional activities to provide community stakeholders an opportunity to influence the TCC Proposal development - Maintain community engagement throughout the TCC Implementation Plan

-Criteria: Climate Adaptation and Resiliency
+5. Applicants utilized at least two (2) of the following activities to actively engage community stakeholders in propose development: Design charrettes Community-based participatory research Participatory budgeting Convened advisory body or shared decision- making body Established website and/or social media Community benefits agreements Additional activities to provide community stakeholders an opportunity to influence the TCC Proposal development 6.
+Applicants propose to utilize at least four (4) of the following activities to actively engagement community stakeholders during implementation of TCC Plan: Public workshops/meetings Door-to-door canvassing House meetings Established website and/or social media Conduct surveys Conduct focus groups Sub-contract with community-based organizations to conduct outreach Allocate staff positions focused on community engagement Advisory body or shared decision-making body Additional activities to provide community stakeholders an opportunity to influence the TCC Proposal development Maintain community engagement throughout the TCC Implementation Plan Cri Criteria: Climate Adaptation and Resiliency 5 Points 1.
+Discuss how the Project Area will adapt and respond to the anticipated impacts of climate change and how the community will be engaged.
+2 Discuss actions that will be prioritized to reduce the community's vulnerability to climate change as a result of

-- 1. Discuss how the Project Area will adapt and respond to the anticipated impacts of climate change and how the community will be engaged. - Discuss actions that will be prioritized to reduce the community's vulnerability to climate change as a result of proposed Project Types, and address any unintended consequences that may inadvertently increase the community's vulnerability.
+Discuss actions that will be prioritized to reduce the community's vulnerability to climate change as a result of proposed Project Types, and address any unintended consequences that may inadvertently increase the community's vulnerability.